← All Articles

 Budget Planning and Cost Management Framework

 AI speaker fees reflect market demand and expertise levels.
-Based on 2024 bureau data:
+Based on our experience booking speakers across the industry, here are typical ranges you should plan for:

 Academic Researchers